Recorded on: January 26, 2021

 How much noise is too much?
 What about a neighbour’s smoking?
 Who pays to repair the fence?
-Litigation lawyer Dave Turner of Edwards, Kenny and Bray LLP answers these questions and more about everyday legal problems that arise between neighbours.
+Lawyer David Turner of Edwards, Kenny and Bray LLP answers these questions and more about everyday legal problems that arise between neighbours.
 You’ll learn practical information about your legal rights and how you can enforce them without damaging your relationship with the folks next door.

 In this webinar, you will learn: